Guide to the Camera Shutter (Function, Types & More)

 Regardless, mechanical shutters are still a necessity to meet the growing needs of photographers today.

 Mechanical shutters come in two forms – focal plane shutters and leaf shutters.
 While they both have a mechanical function to block light and expose the image sensor, how they do it is vastly different.
+You should also read our guide: how does a camera sensor work?

 Understanding the difference is a vital part of learning how cameras operate.